 How to Make Caramel Apple Cheesecake Recipe

-Step 2: Create the Buttery Vanilla Wafer Crust
+Step 2: Prepare and Bake the Vanilla Wafer Crust

-Step 4: Bake the Cheesecake in a Water Bath
+Step 4: Bake in a Water Bath for Creamy Perfection

 Step 5: Cook the Cinnamon Apples and Assemble